India Death Toll Tops China; Brazil Cases Surge: Virus Update

+Japanese factory output fell the most since the 2011 tsunami and retail sales plunged as the coronavirus froze demand at home and abroad.
 Texas sports leagues can resume games with some fans, even as new infections climbed at almost twice the weekly average.
-American Airlines will cut management and staff 30% amid a collapse of travel demand.

 Key Developments: